 Under the leadership of current Editor-in-Chief Kevin Hamilton, in 2016 the journal began a migration process to a new publishing platform that will better expose historical and new content to academic search and citation indexes.
 The first issue of the journal’s new digital home debuted in Winter 2018.
 New print editions are not currently planned.

-The mission of the electronic and print journals is to promote academic inquiry; to reflect the wide variety of themes and areas in new media research; to further the evolving discourses related to theory and practice; to showcase the work of new media artists and their presentation environments; and to investigate the issues surrounding education and new media.
+The mission of the journal is to promote academic inquiry; to reflect the wide variety of themes and areas in new media research; to further the evolving discourses related to theory and practice; to showcase the work of new media artists and their presentation environments; and to investigate the issues surrounding education and new media.
 The journal has published articles by influential new media theorists and practitioners such as: Mark Amerika, Sarah Cook, Amy Franceschini, Lynn Hershman Leeson, Jennifer and Kevin McCoy, Ken Rinaldo, Laurence A. Rickels, Cornelia Sollfrank, and Faith Wilding.

 Three editions are published per year: spring, summer and fall.
 Media-N works with guest editors to develop and publish thematic spring and fall editions.
 The summer edition is devoted to showcasing NMC‘s onsite and offsite proceedings during the College Art Association’s annual convention held in the United States.
 The publication is freely available online, and historical print versions may be purchased through a print-on-demand service.